Inigo Jones (1573 - 1652).

 William Kent and his Busts of Inigo Jones and Palladio etc.

-Will 13 October 1743.
+His will dated 13 October 1743.

-I give and bequeath unto my friends here-after named as follows.. unto Lady Catherine Pelham the head of Edward VI a busto.... my Lord Lovell (Thomas Coke) Inigo Jones and Palladios Bustos with wooden terms.....unto Mr Brian Fairfax the two bustos of Shakespeare and Butler ... to Lady Isabella Finch four heads bustos Newton Clarke Lock and Woolaston to Mr Thomas Brian Milton and Dryden bustos with wooden terms, to Mr Alexander Pope Raphael head busto and the wooden term and the Alabaster vase.
+I give and bequeath unto my friends here-after named as follows.. unto Lady Catherine Pelham the head of Edward VI a busto.... my Lord Lovell (Thomas Coke) Inigo Jones and Palladios Bustos with wooden terms.....unto Mr Brian Fairfax the two bustos of Shakespeare and Butler ... to Lady Isabella Finch, four heads bustos Newton, Clarke, Lock, and Woolaston to Mr Thomas Brian Milton and Dryden bustos with wooden terms, to Mr Alexander Pope, Raphael head busto and the wooden term and the Alabaster vase.
 To Mr Thomas Ripley the busto of Michael Angelos with wooden term.

-In a codicil dated 10 April 1748 to this will he states again I also bequeath unto the Right Honourable Lady Isabella Finch..... together with my for models of Newton Lock Woolaston and Dr Clark.
+In a codicil dated 10 April 1748 to this will he states again I also bequeath unto the Right Honourable Lady Isabella Finch..... together with my for models of Newton, Lock, Woolaston, and Dr Clark.

-Notes.
+Some Notes.

 The bust of Edward VI given to Lady Catherine Pelham must surely be a version of the Rysbrack terracotta in the Royal Collection made for Queen Caroline's Library dated 1738. see -

-The Original terracottas for Inigo Jones and Andrea Palladio were sold at the Rysbrack Sale
+The original terracottas for Inigo Jones and Andrea Palladio were sold at the Rysbrack Sale

 It is hard to believe given the evidence of the indifferent quality of Guelfi's production that the two marble busts of Inigo Jones and Palladio are by Guelfi.